earthly/website/blog/_posts/2023-05-04-aws-ecr-github-actions.md

 GitHub Actions requires a repository for hosting and sharing the code.
 It will trigger its workflow based on your current code on a GitHub repository.

-This Repository will host a simple sample Node.js applicatio.
+This Repository will host a simple sample Node.js application.
 First, create the application locally as follows:

 From your terminal, initialize a Node.js application: